Forwarding data to the server

 Nothing should go wrong, and you can now go to the gateway directory, and edit the file forward.py, to match the following:

-• edit the BASE_URL to match the server you're using (https://pi2p.ird.fr/sensors);
+BASE_URLto match the server you're using (https://pi2p.ird.fr/sensors); - the

-• the server owner should also give you the ids of the sensors he configured for you, and you should match these ids in the SENSOR_MAP object; by default, "T" is temperature from the DS18B20, "H" is humidity from DHT11/22 and "U" is temperature from the DHT11/22.
+GW_KEYis the gateway key that was given to you by the server owner; - the server owner should also give you the ids of the sensors he configured for you, and you should match these ids in the

 Everything should be fine, so you can now execute python3 forward.py, and power a remote sensor to test your gateway.